ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 ---

 * EXPERT ONLY:
-  Use the `DisableAtomicDocumentWritesInClusterWideTransaction` convention disable automatic
+  Use the `DisableAtomicDocumentWritesInClusterWideTransaction` convention to disable automatic
   atomic writes with cluster write transactions.

 * When set to `true`, will only consider explicitly added compare exchange values to validate cluster wide transactions.